achilleasa/usrv-gen/README.md

 # The request and response messages

+## Using protobuf (default)
 The generator defines a `Request` and `Response` protobuf message for the service.
 The protobuf messages are defined in the `messages.proto` file.
 If you make any changes to the `messages.proto` file you need to rebuild the go bindings via running `go generate` inside the service folder.

+## Using json

+If you want to use json instead of protocol buffers for your service pass the `srv-message-type=json` command-line option to the generator.
+In this case, the `Request` and `Response` objects will be defined inside the generated `messages.go` file.

 # License